pataar/pwmgr/README.md

 # pwmgr = Pataar's work manager

-Just a command line tool that helps Pataar with work
+Just a command line tool that helps Pataar with work.
+But mainly just a project to learn rust.

 ## Commands